LynetteNB/Word-Occurences/README.md

-# histogram-coding-challenge
+# Word-Occurences
-This is my submittal for HEB's Developer I coding challenge.
+The number of occurences of each word in a paragraph is counted.

 ## Getting Started
 Running the HistogramRunner.java file in /src directory will read input.txt.
 When run, ParagraphHistogram will create (or overwrite file if already exists) output.txt in root directory with a histogram of the words from input.txt.